swetha-UW/Hiring-Helper/README.md

   - **Block all public access:** ✅ (keep this enabled)
 - Click **Create bucket**
 - Use AWS Lambda + API Gateway to create a simple HTTP endpoint that writes incoming data to your S3 bucket.
-- The endpoint will look like: https://abc123xyz.execute-api.us-west-2.amazonaws.com/upload
-- This URL becomes your WEBHOOK_URL in the App Script.
 ---
 ### 3. Getting your AWS webhook
 - Open AWS Lambda Console: https://console.aws.amazon.com/lambda.